-- If faxing or mailing a team registration, the manager will receive a confirmation email.
-If no email is received, we did not receive your registration.
+If faxing or mailing documents, the manager will receive a confirmation email.
+If no email is received, we did not receive your documents.
 Please do not fax after 5:00pm or on Saturday/Sunday.

-- Teams will only be registered if division information and payment are provided by the final registration deadline.
+Teams will only be registered if required team information and payment are provided by the final registration deadline.
 Payments received after the final registration deadline are not guaranteed placement.
 Late payments, if accepted, will be assessed a $100 late fee.

 Items to be Turned in by the Registration Deadline